Nukami/ts-ddns/README.md

 ## 5. logs

-Path to the directory where logs files should be outputed
+The directory where logs files should be outputed

-Although ts-ddns can create directories automatically, if you encounter "permission denied" errors, you may need to create the directory or file manually.
+Although ts-ddns can create directories automatically, if you encounter "permission denied" errors, you may need to create the directory manually.

-Leave it empty or delete this field to disable log file output
+Leave it empty or delete this field to disable the output of logs files

 # Thanks

 1. [Cloudflare](https://www.cloudflare.com/)
-   - We obtained FREE and powerful domain name resolve service from Cloudflare
+   - We obtained FREE and powerful domain name resolving service from Cloudflare
 2. [IP Address Lookup - IP.SB](https://ip.sb/)
    - We detect the changes of our public IP address by requesting ip.sb periodically
 3. [ipify](https://www.ipify.org/)